Dialectical behavioral therapy is a type of therapy that was developed by Dr. Marsha Linehan in the 1980’s.

 Find An Addiction Rehab Center That Offers DBT

 Achieving recovery from addiction is possible.
-If you’re looking for dialectical behavioral therapy for yourself or an addicted loved one, we may be able to help.
+If you’re looking for dialectical behavioral therapy for yourself or an addicted loved one, browse our website to find a treatment center to contact today.

 Addiction Resource aims to provide only the most current, accurate information in regards to addiction and addiction treatment, which means we only reference the most credible sources available.